 Caltech provides a variety of routes, most of them informal, by which students may bring complaints to consideration and resolution.
 In academic matters, for example, they may begin with faculty-student conversations and may extend to the deans, the division chairs, the registrar, or to various committees having faculty and student members.
 Undergraduate housing matters are dealt with by house officers, the resident associates, the IHC, and the assistant vice president for campus life.
 The dean of graduate studies is often of assistance in resolving graduate student matters.
 As the Institute officers responsible for the supervision of many Student Affairs offices, the assistant vice presidents for student affairs may be the appropriate persons to appeal to in case of unresolved complaints involving those offices.
-The ombudsperson, who acts on behalf of the entire Caltech community, may be consulted confidentially about any problem.
 The Graduate Student Council and ASCIT may become involved in important complaints, and sometimes ad hoc groups are formed to make recommendations.